MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FeatureAction** - A label indicating the high value feature and action performed by the user, for example, ContentPickerTried, TemplatesSeen.

+#### Office.Klondike.MobileAttribution.AppInstall

+This event is triggered at the initial install of the app, and records from where the user was referred (if available).
+The data helps us measure app performance and ensure it is performing as expected.

+The following fields are collected:

+- **EventPropertyNameAdId** - The Device ID on which the app is installed

+- **EventPropertyNameClickTime** - The time the referral link was clicked

+- **EventPropertyNameInstallTime** - The time when the App is installed

+- **EventPropertyNameInstallVersion** - App version of the App installed

+- **EventPropertyNameIsAdTrackingLimited** - Captures whether the referrer link was clicked

+- **EventPropertyNameReferrer** - Product or experience from where the user was referred

+- **EventPropertyNameUserAgent** - Captures the OS details

+#### Office.Klondike.MobileAttribution.Login

+This event is triggered when the user logs in.
+The data is used to measure app performance and ensure it is performing as expected.

+The following fields are collected:

+- **EventPropertyNameAdId** - The Device ID on which the app is installed

+- **EventPropertyNameClickTime** - The time the referral link was clicked

+- **EventPropertyNameInstallTime** - The time when the App is installed

+- **EventPropertyNameInstallVersion** - App version of the App installed

+- **EventPropertyNameIsAdTrackingLimited** - Captures whether the referrer link was clicked

+- **EventPropertyNameReferrer** - Product or experience from where the user was referred

+- **EventPropertyNameUserAgent** - Captures the OS details

+- **EventPropertyNameUserId** - The Account ID logged into the App

 #### Office.Lens.LensSdk.CloudConnectorLaunch

 When the user crops the image and taps confirm on the final image selection for using OCR, this event is collected.